keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/analysis.md

 # Analysis

+An `Analysis` is a snapshot of your current application status.
+Based on your defined SLIs, it can validate that your SLOs are satisfied, based on the data coming from your defined set of `KeptnMetricsProvider` resources.

-An `Analysis` resource is an instance of an [AnalysisDefinition](analysisdefinition.md) resource which defines specific data like the time for which the analysis should be done
+The `Analysis` resource is an instance of an [AnalysisDefinition](analysisdefinition.md) resource which defines specific data like the time for which the analysis should be done